Africa is a big place

 Delta and Desert Mobile Safari

-A completely private weeklong expedition across Botswana’s diverse landscapes, from the dry Central Kalahari and Makgadikgadi to the Okavango Delta.
+A week-long expedition across Botswana’s diverse landscapes, from the dry Central Kalahari and Makgadikgadi to the Okavango Delta.

 Namibia is one of the best countries to embark on a road trip with kids.
 Roads are easy to navigate, and the landscape is varied and epic, from Sossusvlei dunes to the other-worldly Skeleton Coast.
 Like South Africa, there's no malaria or yellow fever.
 Activities are plentiful for kids of all ages, including kayaking with seals in Walvis Bay, sandboarding down the Namib Desert's dunes, and tracking rehabilitated leopards at the AfriCat Foundation.